d12frosted/elpa-mirror/gnu/tmr-readme.txt

 ══════════

   TMR is an Emacs package that provides facilities for setting timers using a convenient notation.
-The point of entry is the `tmr' command.
+The first point of entry is the `tmr' command.
 It prompts for a unit of time, which is represented as a string that consists of a number and, optionally, a single character suffix which specifies the unit of time.
+Without a suffix, the number is interpreted as a count in minutes.
 Valid input formats:

   ━━━━━━━━━━━━━━━━━━
    Input  Meaning